teooliver/time-tracker-base-v2/notes.md

 - Add storybook and maybe storyshot testing using playwright?
 - Add pagination to Reports chart (choose spefic start/end dates or previous/next week buttons).
 - Add Spinner for loading states.
 - Add modal asking the user if its first the first time in the app.
   Setup cookies to show/hide cookie base on user response.
 Good for writing diferent types of tests based on cookies.
+- Should I keep using MSW or just mock fetch requests as normal?

 #### Backend